devnomadic/Albatross/README.md

 # Albatross

-A Blazor WebAssembly application that provides IP address abuse checking functionality using the AbuseIPDB API through a secure Cloudflare Worker proxy.
+A modern Blazor WebAssembly application that provides comprehensive IP address analysis and abuse checking functionality.
+Albatross combines cloud IP range detection with AbuseIPDB reputation checking through a secure Cloudflare Worker proxy.

 ## Features

 - **IP Abuse Checking**: Query the AbuseIPDB API to check if an IP address has been reported for malicious activity
 - **Cloud IP Range Detection**: Identify if an IP address belongs to major cloud providers (AWS, Azure, GCP, Oracle Cloud)
+- **Flexible Input Format**: Support for IP addresses with custom report age (e.g., `8.8.8.8;60` for 60 days of history)
+- **Combined Data Sources**: Integrated AbuseIPDB and Cloudflare Radar API data for comprehensive IP analysis
-- **Secure Authentication**: Build-time generated HMAC authentication keys for enhanced security
+- **Secure Authentication**: Build-time generated HMAC authentication with timestamp validation for enhanced security
 - **CORS Protection**: Cloudflare Worker proxy handles CORS and protects API keys from client exposure
-- **Modern UI**: Clean, responsive Blazor WebAssembly interface
+- **Modern UI**: Clean, responsive Blazor WebAssembly interface with real-time JSON formatting
 - **Cross-Platform**: Runs on Windows, macOS, and Linux

 ## Security Architecture

-This application implements a secure authentication system with the following components:
+This application implements a multi-layered security system with the following components:

 ### Build-Time Key Generation
 - **Cryptographically Secure Keys**: Each build generates a unique 256-bit authentication key using `RNGCryptoServiceProvider`
 - **HMAC Authentication**: Uses HMAC-SHA256 for request authentication between the Blazor app and Cloudflare Worker
+- **Timestamp Validation**: 2-minute window validation to prevent replay attacks
 - **No Hardcoded Secrets**: Authentication keys are generated at build time and never stored in source code

 ### Authentication Flow
 1. **Build Process**: Generates unique authentication key and injects it into both C# and JavaScript code
-2. **Client Request**: Blazor app creates HMAC token using the generated key and request URL
+2. **Client Request**: Blazor app creates HMAC token using the generated key, full request URL, and UTC timestamp
+3. **Timestamp Check**: Worker validates that the request timestamp is within 2 minutes of current UTC time
-3. **Worker Validation**: Cloudflare Worker validates the HMAC token using the same generated key
+4. **HMAC Validation**: Cloudflare Worker validates the HMAC token using the same generated key and full URL
+5. **Origin Validation**: Additional CORS and origin checking for browser-based requests
-4. **API Proxy**: Upon successful authentication, worker proxies the request to AbuseIPDB API
+6. **API Proxy**: Upon successful authentication, worker proxies the request to external APIs

 ## Build System